Rajesh Kumar Tamang

-While everyone was planning their careers, Deependra could not decide what his passion was after completing his MBA.
+While everyone was planning their careers, Deependra could not decide his passion after completing his MBA.

 He started inviting Gurus from India to hold Yoga camps.
-We joined Swami Ramdev when he came to Kathmandu to raise awareness on the benefits of Yoga.
+We joined Swami Ramdev when he came to Kathmandu to raise awareness of the benefits of Yoga.
 He is responsible for creating public awareness in South Asia, if not the entire earth.
 He was the secretary of the central committee of Patanjali Yogpeeth (PYP).
-He volunteered for ten years teaching this form of yoga all over Nepal and was also successful in forming Yoga committees in all the 77 districts of Nepal.
+He volunteered for ten years teaching this form of yoga all over Nepal and successfully formed Yoga committees in all the 77 districts of Nepal.

 He also worked for the Department of Research on Yoga Philosophy in Haridwar.
-He did his research and data collection of ancient yoga scriptures from the Archaeological Department of Nepal in Kathmandu.
+He researched and collected ancient yoga scriptures from the Archaeological Department of Nepal in Kathmandu.
 In doing this, he received a deeper understanding of Yoga.
 He is now living his dream as a Yogi these days.